vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 163 commits since the previous release, including 56 fixes.
+More than 164 commits since the previous release, including 57 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jul 23 03:06:33 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Jul 24 03:06:06 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER